EmmaNguyen0410/EmmaNguyen0410/README.md

 # My interests
 - Genomics, Transcriptomics, and clinical data.
-- Statistical and Machine Learning approaches for drug targets discovery and healthcare enhancement.
+- Statistical and Machine Learning approaches for drug targets discovery and wellbeing enhancement.
 - Data pipeline, Cloud and HPC for large scale data processing.
 - Optimisation and algorithms.
 - Scalable and high performance software development.